craigahobbs/python-build/README.md

 ## Make Variables

-Python Build exposes several make variables that can be modified in your makefile following the base makefile include.
+Python Build exposes several make variables that can be modified in your makefile.
 For example, to change minimum coverage level failure setting:

 ```
+include Makefile.base

-COVERAGE_REPORT_ARGS := --fail-under 75
+COVERAGE_REPORT_ARGS := $(COVERAGE_REPORT_ARGS) --fail-under 75
 ```

 The following variables are supported: